Christie Harrison-Murray: Club career

 On 25 April 2024, Harrison-Murray was named PFA Community Champion.

+On 10 July 2026, Harrison-Murray joined Burnley.

 International career

 In 2009, Harrison-Murray began attending bogies the Scottish Football Association National Performance Centre at the University of Stirling.

 After captaining the under-19 team, including at the 2008 UEFA Women's Under-19 Championship, she made her senior debut in a 3–0 loss to New Zealand at the Cyprus Cup on 1 March 2010.
 Her first goal for the senior side came on 5 April 2012, coming off the bench to score the winner in a 2–1 victory against the Republic of Ireland at Tynecastle Stadium in the 2013 UEFA Euro qualifiers.

-Harrison-Murphy was part of the squad that was called up to the UEFA Women's Euro 2017.
+Harrison-Murray was part of the squad that was called up to the UEFA Women's Euro 2017.

-Harrison-Murphy was part of the squad that was called up to the 2019 FIFA Women's World Cup.
+Harrison-Murray was part of the squad that was called up to the 2019 FIFA Women's World Cup.

-Harrison-Murray has 80 senior caps, most notably being named in both the Women's Euros squad in 2017 and Women's World Cup Squad 2019.
+Harrison-Murray has 82 senior caps, most notably being named in both the Women's Euros squad in 2017 and Women's World Cup Squad 2019.
 Coming off the bench in the last warm up match before the 2017 tournament to score the winner against Republic of Ireland.
 Christie was named in the starting 11 in Scotlands first ever World Cup game against England.